Are the Gifts of the Spirit for Today? A Brief Exploration

 Edwards, “The Marks of the True Spirit,” 260.

-It is also interesting to me that many cessantionist readily quote from 1 Corinthians 14:40 but forget about the verse 39 that says “do not forbid speaking in tongues.”
-I think it is right and good that they bring up verse 40, it is a necessary reminder.
-What I don’t understand is how you can claim the authority of verse 40 and discount verse 39.
-I realize cessantionists don’t believe that the gifts continue but then why do we have so much in Scripture on the gifts?
+It is also interesting to me that many cessantionist readily quote from 1 Corinthians 14:40 but forget about verse 39 that says “do not forbid speaking in tongues.”
+I think it is right and good that they bring up verse 40, it is a necessary reminder, what I don’t understand is how you can claim the authority of verse 40 and discount verse 39.
+I realize cessantionists don’t believe that the gifts continue but don’t, in my opinion, have any grounds for their view.
+Especially when a verse many of them quote often says, ““do not forbid speaking in tongues” right before their go to verse.
 Maybe they should just say, “Since we don’t have any real biblical argumentation or historical proof, you can speak in tongues, but do so in an orderly way, with an interpreter, and ensure that all you do builds one another up, and exalts Christ.”
+I agree with that!

 Cf. Grudem, Systematic Theology, 1058-59.